ranking-sport/ranking/README.md

 This project provides a complete framework for ranking sports-related sentences based on their importance and relevance.
 The system leverages large language models (LLMs) to generate insights from sports articles and then uses custom-trained reward models to rank these insights.
 The project is structured to handle everything from data preparation to model training and evaluation.

+Additionally we introduce
+a novel architecture SUMMIR: Sentence Unified Multimetric Model for Importance Ranking designed to rank these insights according to user- specific interests.
+These ranking are further tested and verified against gold standard rankings.

 ## Table of Contents

 - [Project Overview](#project-overview)